dnkmmr69420/brave-distrobox/README.md

 ## brave opt compatability

 When you install a web app with brave, it executes brave in /opt which doesn't exist on the host.
 This script adds some bash scripts in /opt/brave.com to redirect to brave in distrobox.
 It runs the exported binaries.
 Requires root access to run.
-DO NOT USE IT IF YOU INSTALLED BRAVE ON THE HOST (flatpak and snap versions do not count).
+DO NOT USE IT IF YOU INSTALLED BRAVE ON THE HOST (flatpak, snap, and extracted archive versions do not count.
+Only when installed with the host system's package manager.).

 ```bash
 curl -s https://raw.githubusercontent.com/dnkmmr69420/brave-distrobox/main/opt-compatability | sudo bash